VivekBezawada/ticket-booking-app/README.md

 # Assumptions
 - User can track using Seat Number
-- Simple Authentication - String matching from Config Database
+- Simple Authentication - String matching from Config Database - Not using Passport or any other service
 - Since there are very few routes, everything is kept in a single file rather than in different directories

 # Structure